-Many car owners don’t take into account the depreciation that takes place with a new car.
-Within minutes of driving off the lot, a new car can be worth 10% less than what you just paid.
+Many car owners don’t consider the depreciation of a new car.
+Within minutes of driving off the lot, a new car can be worth 10% less than you paid.

 And depreciation continues over the life of your car, especially in the first five years you own it.
 According to CarFax reporting on current depreciation rates, the value of a new vehicle can drop by more than 20% after the first 12 months of ownership.
 Then, for the next four years, you can expect your car to lose roughly 10% of its value annually.